Bernz322/Javascript-Projects/With API/Random Quote Generator/readme.md

 - Understanding JSON data.
 - Javascript Async/ Await for fetching API.
 - Responsive Web and mobile friendly.
+- Adding loading effect using CSS and JS.

 ## Future improvements

 - Convert Javascript code to jQuery.
 - Maybe add local storage for users to add their own favorite quotes.
 - Improve front-end layout.
+- Add simple dark mode.

 ## Features

 - See and read tons of quotes from several authors.
 - Tweet the current quote to their respective twitter accounts.
+- Loading effect during pulling of data to the API.

 ### Deployment